chriswebb09/chriswebb09.github.io/_posts/2017-05-10-finding-the-common-superview.md

 ##### Superviews

-A superview is a view that is higher on the view tree than it’s subviews.
-Another way to put this is that a superview is the parent view of a subview.
+In the parent-child view relationshi a superview is the parent view.
+All views have a superview property which is an optional view.
+As the parent view, the superview is higher up in the view tree than it's children (or subviews.)
 Being higher on the view tree means it is closer to the root view.

 {% highlight swift linenos %}